Joey574/Messaging-Board/README.md

 <br><br>
 The **signup** method, like the **login** method, doesn't take an auth key, instead taking in a username and a password in the format
 ```
-example_user;example_password
+example_user;example_password    # same format as the login method
 ```
-(the same as the login method)
+After parsing both the *username* and *password*, the method will search through the **_users.txt_** file to see if any user with the same name exists, if not, the username and password are appended to the file, the plaintext password will be xor-ed with the *auth_key* before being written to the file
 <br><br>
-After parsing both the *username* and *password*, the method will search through the **_users.txt_** file to see if any user with the same name exists, if not, the username and password is appended to the file, the plaintext password will be xor-ed with the *auth_key* before being written to the file
-<br><br>
 Both *username* and *password* will be stored as 64 bytes regardless of what the user actually inputs, 0x00 will be appended to the both, until they each reach the proper length
 <br><br>
-Like the **login** method, an auth key will be returned on success, and is calculated in the same way, and in the case of some error, an error message gets returned
+Like the **login** method, an auth key will be returned on success, and is calculated in the same way

 ### Read
-**READS:** Reads data from **_posts.txt_** <br>
+**READS:** Reads data from **_posts.txt_** and **_users.txt_**<br>
 **RETURNS:** On success, posts from other users, else some error info
 <br><br>
-The read method expects a 64 byte auth key to be passed immediately after the action byte, from there, it will read data from **_posts.txt_** and return it, posts are stored as plaintext in the form
+The read method expects a 64 byte auth key to be passed immediately after the action byte, from there, it will read through **_userstxt_** computing the auth key for each user and checking for a match, if a match is found it will then read data from **_posts.txt_** and return it, posts are stored as plaintext in the form
 ```
 example_user: woah this is an example post!
 ```